vadimgrn/usbip-win2/README.md

 ## Build

 ### Notes
-- Build is tested on Windows 11 x64 and the projects are configured for Win10 target by default
+- Build is tested on Windows 11 x64, projects are configured for Win10 target by default
 - x86 platform is not supported

 ### Build Tools